johanneswittrock/KG_project/README.md

 10. type "pip install requests"
 11. Run the program: python main.py

 Running the program may take a while.
-The result file can be found under "classification_result.ttl"
+The classification results can be found under "classification_result.ttl"